 This is the first Annual Business Plan of your new Council with a strong focus on delivering value for the rate dollar with responsive services for the community while working collaboratively with our staff, volunteers, partner councils and subsidiaries.
-We continue to enthusiastically serve you - our community.
+We enthusiastically look forward to serving our community!